 3. Some machines have a optional post elevating handwheel which uses a set of gears to raise and lower the post.
 Refer to the "Accessories" section for use of this option.

 WORKTABLE AND TILT ADJUSTMENT

 1. The standard worktable measures 26 by 26 inches (660.4 by 660.4 mm).
-Its load capacity is 500 pounds (226.8 kg).
+Its load capacity is 500 pounds (226.8 kg) evenly distributed with NO impact.